Louisiana Medical Malpractice Attorneys

 If an injury or death can be traced back to the negligence of a medical professional such a nurse, surgeon, or even technician, this may constitute medical malpractice, and you or a loved one may be entitled to compensation for bodily damage caused.
-You or your loved will need the help of our experienced and successful medical malpractice attorneys for the best chance at recovering these damages.
+You or your loved will need the help of our attorneys for the best chance at recovering these damages.

 What Constitutes a Medical Malpractice Claim?

 A medical malpractice suit can be filed if a patient feels that a medical professional failed to meet the regulations and standards of medical practice and the patient suffered an injury or may have even passed away as a result.
 Though doctors and nurses are human beings and capable of mistakes, they are still held to higher standards because of the importance of their position.

 Doctors know the pressures they face in their careers and make an oath to always uphold their highest standards and regulations with each and every patient.
 When doctors fail to do this, patients suffer at the hands of the professionals who are there to help treat them.

 Some of the most common examples of this include:

 - Medication Errors: If your doctor administers more than one drug at a time in your treatment, it is the responsibility of the medical team to make sure the drugs are compatible.
 Additionally, your doctor is supposed to consult your recorded allergies to make sure they he or she does not administer a drug that will cause an allergic reaction or serious infection.